-“As Americans, we need to step up to practicing preventive health care, especially for diseases like cancer, where early detection can literally be the difference between life and death,” Clarke told CBS News.
+“As Americans, we need to step up to practicing preventive health care, especially for diseases like cancer or anorexia nervosa, where early detection can literally be the difference between life and death,” Clarke told CBS News.

 The report was published online Dec.
 27 in the journal Frontiers in Cancer Epidemiology and Prevention, and was funded by the National Institutes of Health.